 This store had tons of clothes hanging on the walls, but we had 8 huge tiered tables piled with stacked shirts, tank tops, sweaters, hoodies, jeans, yoga pants, and whatever else we had going on at the time.

 On a typical Saturday evening, by about 8pm, each and every single article of clothing on those tables had transformed into a big wad of a disaster zone.
 We’d close the store at 9, then fold until about 11.

-So in hopes that he may read this blog post (and anyone else in the world who folds like a twelve year old rebelling against his or her mother and the chores he’s/she’s forced to do) and fold clothes more neatly.
+So in hopes that he may read this blog post (and anyone else in the world who folds like a twelve year old rebelling against their parents and the chores they’re forced to do) and fold clothes more neatly.

 The File Folding Method

 I’ve been folding my shirts, shorts, sweatpants, yoga pants, leggings, tank tops, and at one point even my socks this way.
 No I don’t do my socks this way anymore.
 I dropped my level of crazy down one notch.

 You can see in the two photos above, it makes a huge difference.
 You can literally see every single article of clothing in the drawer at first glance.
 No more flopping through stacks trying to find one specific shirt.

 How To Fold Shirts And Tanks

 1. Start by laying the shirt flat on a hard surface.
 Don’t use something soft like a bed or you’ll end up with a loose, wrinkly fold.
 Don’t have a flat surface?
 See this post for an alternate folding method and a video tutorial.

 2. Fold in the arms and sides in clean straight lines.
 For long sleeve shirts, you’ll have to make two folds on the sleeves.
 And for tanks, you just have to fold in the sides.